crui3er/hello-world/README.md

 Hi guys!

 I am going to watch football match soon.
-Do wanna join to me?
+Do you wanna join to me?